Skip to main content

 • What it should involve: This is a 15-minute administrative task.
 A lease management tool handles it automatically.

-Maintenance Markup
+Maintenance Markup and Coordination Fees

 When your PM coordinates a repair, they typically add a markup to the vendor’s invoice: